Akleiman12/backend-demo/README.md

 ## Database

-The database used for this project is hosted in mLab.com, no further configuration is required.
+The database used for this project is a MongoDB and it is hosted in mLab.com, no further configuration is required.
 Although, this means the same database will be used for all instances of this project.